 This happens when you have no desire whatsoever to spend time doing what needs to get done.
 You don’t want anything to do with what needs your attention and will only feel like working when you feel like it… Sound familiar?
 We’ve all been there at some point!
 If any of these reasons seem like they apply to you, then keep reading.
 I’ll tell you how to deal with each type of procrastinator and give some tips and tricks on beating them!

 This is the person who gets a lot done but ends up rushing at the last minute or “pulling an all-nighter” to get everything finished before their deadline.
 They’re great at making deadlines because they usually know how long it takes them for certain things.
 If this sounds like you, then great job!
-You need to learn when not to pull your all-nighter so that way you can have enough time in between tasks to do everything properly without having a mental breakdown or being super stressed out.
+It would be best if you learned when not to pull your all-nighter so that you can have enough time between tasks to do everything properly without having a mental breakdown or being super stressed out.

-As long as you know how much time it takes for certain tasks, there should be no problem with giving enough time between each task because you’re giving yourself that extra cushion if something goes wrong or you need more time.
-You can schedule between tasks to catch your breath and give you some “you” time so you don’t feel overwhelmed with everything on your plate.
+As long as you know how much time it takes for specific tasks, there should be no problem with giving enough time between each job because you’re giving yourself that extra cushion if something goes wrong or you need more time.
+You can schedule between tasks to catch your breath and give you some “you” time to not feel overwhelmed with everything on your plate.

 For example, if you have no motivation to make dinner because it’s been a long day, then set a cut-off time for yourself whenever you want to get stuff done or however long you want, just as long as it gets done!

 Another good thing is rewarding yourself with small things in between doing tasks.
 That way, those little moments of a break in between working on something can be beneficial and enjoyable instead of feeling like you’re taking multiple breaks to take a break.
 If you wanted to do 20 minutes of watching Netflix before starting your homework, go ahead, but only do that if it will motivate or inspire you enough and not leave a bad taste in your mouth when thinking about getting started.